Singapore Government Logo

 Description and Ethnobotany

-Ethnobotanical Uses Edible Plant Parts (Edible Leaves, Edible Stems)
+Ethnobotanical Uses Edible Plant Parts : Edible Leaves, Edible Stems

-[Others]: Food: One of the most popular traditional vegetables in Southeast Asia, O. javanica has a long history of use as a leafy vegetable in East and Southeast Asia.
+Food (Fruit or Vegetable): One of the most popular traditional vegetables in Southeast Asia, O. javanica has a long history of use as a leafy vegetable in East and Southeast Asia.
 Its use as food in China dates back to as early as 700 BC, while its cultivation in Japan dates back to at least 750 AD.
 When bruised, the plant is described as smelling like carrot leaves.
 Its leaves and young stems may be used raw or cooked briefly.
 It is also one of the most common greens in the highlands of Papua New Guinea, where it is eaten raw or steamed, usually with fish or meat.
 In Japan, the vegetable is finely-chopped and added to one-pot dishes, such as sukiyaki.
 It is also a substitute for the celery (Apium graveolens var. dulce).
-Medicine: The seed and other plant parts of O. javanica are known to be used medicinally.
-Other uses: O. javanica can be used as feed for fish, which are known to find the plant an attractive food, and small ruminants.
-Its seeds contain an essential oil, which is a good source of limonene, which is used in cosmetics and solvents.
+A minor vegetable in most Southeast Asian countries, Oenanthe javanica is either collected from the wild or cultivated on a small scale.
+In Singapore, it is less common, only occasionally available in the wet markets of Geylang Serai and the Thai supermarkets.

 Landscaping Features